shawes/sandbox/VPR/vrp-algorithm.md

 ### Insertion algorithm

+From the literature, I found this theoretical ESI algorithm proposed by Zeng et al. 2019.

 The general idea is to assign adaptive travel budgets to drivers and then break the routes for each driver up into segments.
-With the idea a courier completes as many deliveries close to them when their travel budget is small and helps other drivers when the travel budget is large.
+With the idea a driver completes as many deliveries close to them when their travel budget is small and helps other drivers when the travel budget is large.

     LRP-ESI-algorithm(orders O, drivers D, travel_budget_parameter *p*):
       Orders_unassigned (new orders that are not assigned)